-5.6 Is it possible to pay doctors to take part in market research involving promotional materials?
+5.6 Is it possible to pay healthcare professionals to take part in market research involving promotional materials?

-Medical practitioners may not be offered gifts or other financial benefits in return for their participation in market/questionnaire surveys, unless the gift, whose intrinsic value must be minimal, can be used professionally (see question 4.2 above) and the survey has certain merits.
+Medical practitioners may not be offered gifts or other financial benefits in return for their participation in market/questionnaire surveys, not even gifts without value.
 Only where a practitioner is requested to render an actual service, may the practitioner legally receive a fee or other remuneration, which must be proportionate with the services rendered.